 Older American Alsatians become available for re-homing when they are retired from our breeding program.
-Prices on them vary, many are free but you are responsible for picking the dog up and/or any transportation fees.
+Prices on them vary, many are around 1800.00 and you are responsible for picking the dog up and/or any transportation fees.

 Next you must fill out a contract.
 You can use a puppy contract and change the wording and email it to me in a Word Program through the E-mail is fine...
 I will fix, fill in, change any wording on my side and send it back to you.

 You will then re-read it and change or fix anything, (please use a red font color).
 If there are no changes, sign and date it and E-mail it back to me.
 I will now sign and date my copy and send it back to you.